Salad (band): Biography

 Van der Vlugt later formed Cowboy Racer, whose song "Yellow Horse" featured on the US television show, Grey's Anatomy.
 Pete Brown and Rob Wakeman established the popular entertainment site, BoreMe, which Pete Brown now runs on his own.
 Charley Stone went on to play in a number of bands, most notably Gay Dad.
 Rob Wakeman released a few Tech House and Techno singles between 1999 and 2002, including Legs With Wings on City Rockers (2002).
 Wakeman, together with Jo Addison, formed the band Lapwing in 1999 and appeared on various compilation albums from record labels including Mind Horizon Recordings and Dishy.

 In 2016, Van der Vlugt and Kennedy began performing Salad songs acoustically as Salad Undressed.
 They also performed their first radio session in 19 years at Phoenix FM in Brentwood.
 The duo, now joined by long time collaborator Donald Ross Skinner released an album entitled Good Love Bad Love in March 2018 – their first as Salad Undressed.

-In 2017, the band announced that they would be playing two dates as a full electric band (with original bassist Pete Brown, guitarist Charley Stone and drummer Donald Ross Skinner joining van der Vlugt and Kennedy) in London before releasing a new Salad single in 2018 called The Selfishness of Love and a brand new album as a full band..
+In 2017, the band announced that they would be playing two dates as a full electric band (with original bassist Pete Brown, guitarist Charley Stone and drummer Donald Ross Skinner joining van der Vlugt and Kennedy) in London before releasing a new Salad single in 2018 called The Selfishness of Love and a brand new album as a full band.
 Their third album The Salad Way was released on 30 August 2019 via independent music distribution company, ‘Republic of Music’ to widespread critical acclaim.

 During several lockdowns the band laid low with van der Vlugt appearing on Facebook live doing her own version of listening parties on selected Friday nights through 2020 and 2021.
-In May 2021 Salad reverted back to a four piece after Charley Stone left the band to focus on her solo career.
+In May 2021 Salad reverted to a four piece after Charley Stone left the band to focus on her solo career.
 August 2021 saw the release of the single “Things in Heaven” along with a moody black and white video featuring van der Vlugt, crawling out of the sea like a primordial being.
 They resumed playing live again towards the end of 2021 and continue to do so with plans to release new material along the way.
 In January 2022 bass player Pete Brown left the band and was replaced by Jon Hunt.